Collision-induced flavor instability in dense neutrino gases with energy-dependent scattering: Neutrino gas with a continuous energy spectrum

 as the effective collision rates for the neutrinos and the antineutrinos, respectively, which are represented by the total polarization vectors

-In this limit, Eq.~\eqref{eq:gamma} reduces to Eq.~\eqref{eq:gamma-}.
-Therefore, it is the minus mode in the mono-energetic limit that corresponds to the collective mode in a dense neutrino gas with a continuous energy spectrum.
+With these definitions, Eq.~\eqref{eq:gamma} bears the same form as Eq.~\eqref{eq:gamma-} and corresponds to the minus mode in the mono-energetic limit.

-The mono-energetic limit provides an intuitive explanation for why neutrino collisions can lead to flavor instability in a dense neutrino gas.
+The mono-energetic limit provides an interesting explanation for the seemingly counter-intuitive phenomenon that neutrino collisions can lead to flavor instability in a dense neutrino gas.
 It is true that neutrino collisions tend to reduce the flavor coherences of both the neutrinos and antineutrinos which are represented by the magnitudes of $\bfP^\perp$ and $\bbP^\perp$, respectively.
-When the effective collision rate of $\bar\nu_e$ is sufficiently larger than that of $\nu_e$, $\bbP^\perp$ can shrink faster than $\bfP^\perp$, which leads to a net increase of $\bfD^\perp=\bfP^\perp-\bbP^\perp$ when there are more $\nu_e$ than $\bar\nu_e$ initially.
-In a neutrino gas with a very high density, both $\bfP$ and $\bbP$ are locked in the anti-aligned orientations and their evolution is mainly driven by $\bfD=\bfP-\bbP$ [see Eq.~\eqref{eq:eom}].
-Therefore, an increase of $\bfD^\perp$ will drive the increase of both $\bfP^\perp$ and $\bbP^\perp$ which eventually leads to an exponential growth of the overall flavor coherence of the neutrino gas.
+When the effective collision rate of $\bar\nu_e$ is sufficiently larger than that of $\nu_e$, $\bbP^\perp$ shrinks faster than $\bfP^\perp$ which results in a net increase of $\bfD^\perp=\bfP^\perp-\bbP^\perp$ when there are more $\nu_e$ than $\bar\nu_e$ initially.
+In a very dense neutrino gas, both $\bfP$ and $\bbP$ are locked in the anti-aligned orientations and their evolution is mainly driven by $\bfD=\bfP-\bbP$ [see Eq.~\eqref{eq:eom}].
+An increase of $\bfD^\perp$ implies a further tilt away of $\bfD$ and, therefore, both $\bfP$ and $\bbP$ from their original directions, which is the cause of the flavor instability.

 Equation~\eqref{eq:gamma} shows that the existence of the collision-induced flavor instability requires a crossing in the $\nu$ELN distribution $g(\omega)$ because the neutrino collision rates $\Gamma_\omega$ are always positive.
 This is reminiscent of a similar condition in the case of a collisionless neutrino gas \cite{Dasgupta:2009mg} and is a special case of the general requirement for the flavor instability \cite{Dasgupta:2021gfs}.
 In addition, the growth rate of this instability depends only on the shape of the $\nu$ELN distribution $g(\omega)$ and the decohering neutrino collision rates $\Gamma_\omega$.
 It is independent of the matter density, the neutrino density, and the neutrino mass-splitting when both $\mu$ and $\lambda$ are large.